Itvisors/mendix-DynamicEnumPicker/CustomWidgets/dynamicEnumPicker/README.md

 Widget used to show an enumeration either as dropdown or as a radiobuttonlist, where the user can choose which values of the enumeration to display and change the captions of the enumeration values (including translations and other attributes).

 ## Features
-Show (part of) an enumarion as dropdown
+- Show (part of) an enumarion as dropdown
-Show (part of) an enumarion as radiobuttonlist
+- Show (part of) an enumarion as radiobuttonlist
-Choose the captions of the enumeration values
+- Choose the captions of the enumeration values, include other attributes and translations
-Include other attributes in the caption
-Translate captions
-Other default behavior of dropdowns and radiobuttons
+- Other default behavior of dropdowns and radiobuttons

 ## Typical usage scenario
 - When you do not want the user to be able to select any value of an enumeration